06 September 2021

-How long since a last customer ordered is the distinguishing criteria between current and passed customer.
+How long since a last customer ordered is the distinguishing criteria between current and past customer.
 How long is really a function of the average sales cycle for your industry and your customers.
 For big ticket sales several years wouldn't be unusual.
 However, your stationary supplier might get concerned if an order wasn't placed every month.

 Having established the time period, the next step is to set up a process for identifying the lapsed customer peak moment of transition (today we classify them as a customer, tomorrow they are now defined as lapsed) and assign an action (call them, find out why).
 The period immediately after they are reclassified as a lapsed customer is the best time to contact them.
 Your aim (obviously) is to get them back.